Emery County School District

 - Donors may donate directly to the Emery County School District Foundation, if applicable, for tax The donation or gift shall follow the Foundation’s policies and procedures.

-- The District and individual schools will comply with all applicable State and Federal laws; the State procurement code; State Board of Education rules, including construction and improvements; IRS Publication 526 “Charitable Contributions”; and other applicable IRS
+- The District and individual schools will comply with all applicable State and Federal laws; the State procurement code; State Board of Education rules, including construction and improvements; IRS Publication 526 “Charitable Contributions”; and other applicable IRS regulations.

 - The collection of funds or assets associated with donations, gifts, or sponsorships will comply with the District cash receipting The expenditure of any public funds associated with donations, gifts, or sponsorships will comply with the District cash disbursement policies.